Gunpoint (video game): Development

 Gunpoint was developed by Tom Francis in his spare time while working as section editor for PC Gamer UK magazine.
 Francis had no formal background in programming, but having learned that Spelunky was created by one person with the user-friendly software suite Game Maker 8, he decided to experiment with game development.
 He started work on his first game, under the working title Private Dick, in May 2010.
 Within about a month Francis had a working prototype which he released on his blog to gauge interest and garner feedback.

 After making further progress on the game's core mechanics, Francis requested on his blog that interested artists submit character and background mockups for the game to replace his programmer art.
 He described the response as "humbling and overwhelming," and ultimately chose to work with artists John Roberts and Fabian van Dommelen.
 Francis then repeated this process for musicians, recruiting Ryan Ike, Francisco Cerda, and John Robert Matz to create the background music of Gunpoint.

 The concept for Gunpoint came from Francis' review work for PC Gamer UK, as he found himself often writing means of suggesting how games could be improved, and considered himself too harsh for writing such criticism.
 He wanted to make a game that avoided the pitfall of assuming "the player is stupid", and instead not worry about if the player out-thought his own level design.
 The idea of the Crosslink tool made it effectively a type of limited level editor to let the player complete each level in the manner they wanted to.
 Francis considered that the stealth element was less about evasion and more on simply avoiding being even seen by the guards; he considered that for most other games, player characters can typically take a great deal of damage, and instead wanted to make the player consider the guards' guns as serious threats and included instant death if seen by the guards.
 The Crosslink tool could thus allow players to deal with such guards without even being in the same room.
 Francis did cut out one element of the Crosslink tool that would allow the player to remotely activate a device that is on an accessible circuit as he felt this would make for trivial solutions.

+The game was released for Windows on 3 June 2013, and for Linux and OS X on 9 September 2014 as part of a Humble Bundle.
 In 2015, the game was ported by Abstraction Games to a newer version of the game engine, with added support for Steam Workshop.